stevehord/Igneous/README.md

 # ToDo:
+Windows Build - none

-Error Handling - none
+Error Handling - limited

 Memory Leak Testing - none

-Concurrent File handling - Likely works but with lots of limits
+Concurrent File handling - Works but with lots of limits.
+Needs improved testing

 Uploading multiple files with the same file name concurrently is not supported.
 It will produce incorrect results.
 There is no attempt to guarentee unique file names